 On an annual basis, the SFM Plan is updated to include performance reporting information.
 Most indicators are reported on an annual basis from January 1- December 31st.
-The monitoring report (Appendix 2) is completed by Mid Island Forest Operation planners.
-The indicator results are presented to the Mid Island Forest Lands Advisory Group (MIFLAG) for review in the spring/summer of each year.
+The monitoring report (Appendix 1) is completed by the Mid Island Silviculture Planner with assistance from additional operational staff.
+The indicator results are presented to the Mid Island Forest Lands Advisory Group (MIFLAG) for review in the Spring of each year.
 Internal audits also evaluate the quality, validity, and meaningfulness of the locally determined indicators and all targets.